gocircuit/circuit/README.md

 The Circuit
 ===========

-The circuit is a tiny daemon process, say like `sshd`.
+The circuit is a tiny server process which runs instances on a cluster of machines to form a network, which enables distributed process orchestration and synchronization from any one machine.

 For a conceptual introduction to The Circuit, check out the [GopherCon 2014 Video](http://confreaks.com/videos/3421-gophercon2014-the-go-circuit-towards-elastic-computation-with-no-failures).